-If you want to open a gym, you will have to do some serious work.
+Opening a gym requires serious work.
 Hiring trainers to gain customers and renting space can feel as scary as jumping off a cliff into the unknown.

 And like any endeavor, the cost of opening a gym varies depending on many factors.

-Three primary factors will affect the cost of opening your gym: size, location, and style.
+Three primary factors will affect the cost of opening your gym: size, location, and type.
 For instance, a boutique yoga studio will likely cost less than a mid-size CrossFit center.

 That said, you can expect to invest at least five figures regardless of which type of gym you choose.